Gositi/discord-fs/README.md

 - `mount` - Mountpoint (string/path): Absolute or relative path to the filesystem mountpoint, `./mnt/` by default
 - `channel` - Filesystem channel (integer): The ID of the channel the filesystem operates in

-If you have upgraded from an older version of the program it might be a good idea to run `convert.py`.
-This will make sure the FAT is up-to-date and compatible with the newest program version, so you don't experience data loss.

 ### Limitations
 I plan to fix many of these limitations in later versions of the program, but until then it is good if you know about them.
 - The filesystem is, of course, quite slow (especially for large files)
-- 250MiB max file size (10x Discord limit, max total size for a single message)
 - No support for directories
 - Files are fully accessible by anyone with access to the filesystem channel
 - Multiple clients cannot operate on the same filesystem